Tseegi-N/McDypar-lexicon/README.md

 - Implementing recursive parsing to handle sentences with embedded clauses (e.g., “John told Mary that Fred eats lobster”).

-- Exploring disambiguation demons to differentiate between sentence contexts, such as distinguishing sentence structure of "told that ___" or "told a secret."
+- Exploring disambiguation demons to differentiate between sentence contexts, such as distinguishing sentence structure of "told that ___" versus "told a secret."

 - Integrating McDypar with BABEL, the paraphrasing system from MARGIE, to translate CD structures back into natural English sentences.